Shoes for Sherpas

 We’ll be adding more about how we collect, inspect, transport, and distribute all these shoes in rural Nepal as soon as we can.

 Note: Nepalis have small feet.
-We only accept boots up to men’s size 9 or women’s size 10.
-Please, they need to be in very good condition!
-This may be the only pair of boots a porter ever owns.
+We only accept new boots up to men’s size 9 or women’s size 10.
+Please, they need to be new boots.
+Nepali Customs has made it impossible for us to import used footwear.
+Although we’ve accepted used boots in the past, they are now being confiscated at the airport.